phetsims/phet-info/doc/typescript-conventions.md

 * String literal unions are idiomatic in TypeScript.
 * You can also use the string[] `as const` pattern for accessing string union literals and values at runtime.
-  This works well with `StringEnumerationProperty`.
+  This works well with `StringUnionProperty`.
 * `EnumerationValue` adds rich methods on the instances.
 Use `EnumerationProperty` for this.
 * Careful!
 If you change from string literal union to `EnumerationValue`, the casing convention is different and you will